-(6) The maximum share cost for a syndicate is $10 000.
+(6) The maximum share cost for a syndicate is $20 000.

-(7) The cost of a share in a particular syndicate is calculated by dividing the total cost for that syndicate by the total number of shares available in that syndicate (then rounding down where necessary to the nearest sum containing a 5 cent multiple).
+(7) The cost of a share in a particular syndicate is calculated by a method determined by the Commission that includes truncation to the nearest cent for the subscription component and agent commission component, followed by rounding down, where necessary, to the nearest sum containing a 5 cent multiple.

 [Rule 14C inserted in Gazette 6 Jun 2008 p.
-2262-3.]
+2262-3; amended in Gazette 12 Mar 2010 p.
+949.]

 14D.
 Agent’s component of a syndicate share

-The agent’s component payable on a share in a particular syndicate is calculated by dividing the total agent’s component payable for that syndicate by the total number of shares available in that syndicate (then truncated to the nearest cent).
+The agent’s component per share is the difference between the final price per share and the subscription per share.

-[Rule 14D inserted in Gazette 6 Jun 2008 p.
-2263.]
+[Rule 14D inserted in Gazette 12 Mar 2010 p.
+950.]